 The following budget procedures are managed by the program director, in consultation with the Study Abroad Office.

 1. Budget Form: a detailed budget must be included with the proposal (the budget must include a required indirect cost fee; see the Study Abroad Faculty Handbook).

 2. Procurement Process: all university travel charges must be processed on a university purchase order and/or purchasing card except when the bidding process is required or when the card is not accepted while traveling abroad.
-The program director should follow group travel procedures noted in (PPM 5-32, V I-D).
+The program director should follow group travel procedures noted in (, V I-D).
 P-cards must be program specific, and not the faculty member’s departmental card.

-3. Bidding Process: negotiations for airfare, accommodations, ground transportation, and all other in-country program expenses will be handled by the program director or designee jointly with the Purchasing Department and/or Study Abroad Office, and will comply with established WSU policies and procedures (PPM 5-25a and 5-25e).
+3. Bidding Process: negotiations for airfare, accommodations, ground transportation, and all other in-country program expenses will be handled by the program director or designee jointly with the Purchasing Department and/or Study Abroad Office, and will comply with established WSU policies and procedures ( and ).

 4. Fee Payments: all payments by trip participants must be made in accordance with the rules set forth by the Study Abroad Student Handbook and outlined in the signed Study Abroad Application.
-Individuals making fee payments must have submitted a completed trip application form and have been accepted for a specific international travel program before the payment is accepted.
+Individuals making fee payments must have submitted a completed trip application form and have been accepted for a specific travel program.
 Program directors should check trip account reports frequently to be sure all payments are being credited to the correct accounts.

 6. Travel Advance: The Study Abroad Office may authorize a travel advance request.
 This travel advance may cover individual expenses, group costs, and emergency/contingency funds.
 Receipts and documentation of expenses, along with purchasing card statements from the Purchasing Department, must be maintained and reconciled within 10 days following the trip.